-There are various ways to rename folders are sessions.
+There are various ways to rename folders and sessions.
 If you want to do it on the Dashboard, then click on the Edit Info button of the folder or session (in grid view).
 The Edit info button will only be available for the folders and sessions where you are the owner or you have editor rights.

 The same renaming option is also available in list view, with the exception that you cannot edit the session description since it is not displayed in list view.
 Nonetheless, you can adjust the name, date, client and tags of the sessions, and the name of folders.

-How to duplicate a session?
+How to duplicate a session